-Amendments to the Guadalupe Municipal Code in August 2017, January 2019, and December, 2023 revised Chapter 18.53 of the Code on "ACCESSORY DWELLING UNITS".
+Amendments to the Guadalupe Municipal Code in August 2017, January 2019, December, 2023, and December 2024 revised Chapter 18.53 of the Code on "ACCESSORY DWELLING UNITS".
 The Municipal Code formerly titled this chapter, "SECONDARY HOUSING UNITS."
 The revamped chapter is intended to comply with the latest provisions of State law (Government Code Section 65852.2), and to implement the policies in the City's 2042 General Plan and the Housing Element.
 The update allows accessory dwelling units (ADU) and Junior ADUs (JADU) through ministerial review in all Residential Districts, subject to certain requirements and standards, which include:

-- An attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons and includes permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as a primary dwelling unit. - An ADU may be an efficiency unit (as defined in Section 17958.1 of Health and Safety Code), a manufactured home (as defined in Section 18007 of the Health and Safety Code Rev: 01-28-2019), or a multi-room permanent structure. - The minimum total square footage of the accessory dwelling unit shall be 150 square feet (suitable for an efficiency unit) and the maximum size shall be no more than 1,200 square feet. - "Junior ADU" means a unit which is no more than 500 square feet. - Its implementation involves such usual requirements for new housing as filing an application with the planning department for ministerial approval, providing site plan, floor plans, elevations, and cross sections that are drawn to scale, and payment of application fees in the City's most current schedule of fees. - ADUs are required to pay any applicable growth mitigation fees in effect at the time a zoning clearance and building permit are requested. - All lots that are zoned residential (R-1, R-1 (SP), R-1M, R-2, and R-3) and are occupied with one single family dwelling unit or are vacant with approved plans for the construction of a single-family dwelling unit can have ADU. - Besides the required parking for the primary dwelling unit, there should be one parking space per ADU except that tandem parking is allowed for ADUs as stated in Government Code Section 65852.2(a)(I)(D)(x) if the driveway is sufficiently long to accommodate vehicles without any encroachment on a sidewalk or street. - The code allows rental of ADUs but places some restriction on those in the R-1 zone where the owner must occupy either the primary dwelling unit or the ADU.
-However, the code permits exceptions to the owner-occupied requirement on a case-by-case basis when the Zoning Administrator or designee determines that the purpose of the owner-occupancy requirement is met even though the property owner does not reside in either the primary residence or the ADU.
+- An attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons and includes permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as a primary dwelling unit. - An ADU may be an efficiency unit (as defined in Section 17958.1 of Health and Safety Code), a manufactured home (as defined in Section 18007 of the Health and Safety Code Rev: 01-28-2019), or a multi-room permanent structure. - The minimum total square footage of the accessory dwelling unit shall be 110 square feet (suitable for an efficiency unit) and the maximum size shall be no more than 1,200 square feet. - "Junior ADU" means a unit which is at least 110 square feet and no more than 500 square feet. - Its implementation involves such usual requirements for new housing as filing an application with the planning department for ministerial approval, providing site plan, floor plans, elevations, and cross sections that are drawn to scale, and payment of application fees in the City's most current schedule of fees. - A development or impact fee shall not be imposed upon the development of an ADU less than 750 square feet.
+Any impact fees charged for an ADU of 750 square feet or more shall be charged proportionately in relation to the square footage of the primary dwelling unit. - Accessory dwelling units are only allowed on lots that allow single-family homes and multifamily uses where an existing legal single-family dwelling or multifamily use exists or is proposed. - Besides the required parking for the primary dwelling unit, there should be one parking space per ADU except that tandem parking is allowed for ADUs as stated in Government Code Section 65852.2(a)(I)(D)(x) if the driveway is sufficiently long to accommodate vehicles without any encroachment on a sidewalk or street. - Rental of the accessory dwelling unit is allowed for 30 days or longer, and separate from rental of the primary residence.
+For an accessory dwelling unit to be rented for a period of less than 30 days, the owner shall be required to comply with the provisions of Chapter 18.55 (Short Term Rentals). - The ADU may not be sold separately from the primary dwelling unit unless specific requirements are met through Government Code Section 65852.26.
+Once a detached ADU is constructed, an owner may sell the unit independently, akin to condominiums.
+A Homeowner's Association (HOA) must be established prior to sale to manage the maintenance costs of shared spaces and the property's exterior.
+A JADU may not be sold separately.
+All conditions of the permit, restrictive covenants, and other contractual agreements with the City apply to the property.